dnguy4/csci5619-fludd/README.md

 4. Selected Objects will be highlighted purple
 5. Press the x button again to switch progressive refinement (pulling up QUAD menu)
 6. Press one of the quadrants using the right trigger button while pointing at it to select that quadrant

+## Bug
+Using the quad menu and trying to select again while the previous object is still grabbed screws with the spherecasting.
+Was fixed by moving selectionplane out of controller range.